-Millennials grew up at a time when gaming consoles were extremely popular and internet connections were being set up all over the world.
-Face-to-face interactions are not always necessary for them.
-Some of them might not even care about having face-to-face interactions at all.
+Millennials grew up in a time when gaming consoles were extremely popular and internet connections were being set up all over the world.
+Face-to-face interactions have to an extent become superfluous for them.

-Mental health experts are concerned about the digital well-being of Millennials as they engage in “passive” online connections and interactions.
-Because of their preference for online and digital interactions, they are damaging their social skills.
+Mental health experts are concerned about the digital well-being of Millennials as they engage more and more in “passive” online connections.
+Because of their preference for online and digital communication, they are damaging their social skills.
 They have developed trouble managing their reactions and actions in real life situations.
 Problematic situations are the most challenging because they don’t have a digital interface between themselves and the issue.